Nikhilpawar-portfolio/smart-manufacturing-playbook/week-01/industry40-iiot-foundations.md

 ## 📖 Terms Worth Noting

-> Only terms that were either new to me, used in a specific
-> Industry 4.0 context, or worth documenting for quick recall.
+> Terms used in a specific Industry 4.0 context or worth documenting for quick recall.

 | Term | Note | Added to Glossary? |
 |------|------|--------------------|